ProvableHQ/welcome/documentation/leo/additional_material/bugs.md

 ---
-title: List of Known Bugs
+hide_title: true
 sidebar_label: Known Bugs
 ---
+# List of Known Bugs
 Below you can find a list of known bugs their severity and projected fix date.